What happens to my joint mortgage if I separate from my partner?

 Properties jointly owned by couples who are not married but in a relationship

 If you are buying a property with someone whom you are cohabiting, particularly if you are planning to take out a joint mortgage, it can be sensible to sign what is known as a cohabitation agreement beforehand.
+This can help if you require a joint mortgage separation when not married.
 Otherwise, in the event of a relationship break-up, your legal position will be far less clear-cut than if you were a married couple or civil partners.

 “A cohabitation agreement can record who is bringing what assets into the relationship, how any property acquired during the relationship should be owned and who will be responsible for what during the relationship,” explains Ben Evans, Senior Associate at Slater and Gordon lawyers.
 “The agreement can provide a framework for what will happen in the event of a separation.
 Think of it as an insurance policy – something you hope you never have to use, but is there for your peace of mind.”